jorge-trujillo/java-one/README.md

 - **Speech Recognition using Java**: Code examples and demo of using CMU Sphinx for speech recognition.

 - **Effective and Clean Java Code**: Talk about Domain Driven Design and writing clean, well encapsulated code.

+- **Logging and Metrics for Microservices Architectures**: Good discussion about capturing both logs and metrics, and how to store them and make them searchable for debugging and reporting on business and application health.

+- **12-Factor App and Modern Java App Deployment**: Solidly good talk on what you should be shooting for when deploying modern applications.
+Most interesting is that he recommends completely moving away from app servers.